Mame (film): Reception

 Radio City Music Hall selected the film to be its Easter attraction.
-The film was a U.S. box-office failure and many reviews, especially those for Ball, were particularly brutal; the movie holds a 36% rating on Rotten Tomatoes based on 11 reviews.
+Mame was a U.S. box-office failure and many reviews were brutal, with Ball's performance especially lambasted.
+The film holds a 36% rating on Rotten Tomatoes based on 11 reviews.
 Gene Siskel of the Chicago Tribune gave the film one-and-a-half stars out of four, calling it "a total bust, devoid of joy, wit, good music, or decent dancing", adding:

 Much ado has been made about the film's photographic treatment of Lucille Ball's face.
 Each time we see Miss Ball in closeup, it appears as though the camera lens has been smeared with Vaseline.
 This is no small matter.
 The goal of almost every film is to make you forget you are watching a movie.
 But the continual softening of focus each time Miss Ball's mug comes into view is at first distracting, then annoying, and, ultimately, offensive to our intelligence and to Miss Ball's strength as a performer.

 Someone should have told Miss Ball that her public cares not about her face, but, rather, about what's behind it.
 The very essence of the Mame character, as I understand it, is that she is able to stare old age in the face and make it slink away.
 And she does this not with makeup, but with her personality...

-Pulitzer Prize-winning playwright Paul Zindel ["The Effect of the Gamma Rays on the Man-in-the-Moon Marigolds"] is credited with the screenplay for "Mame," and it's a mess.
+Pulitzer Prize-winning playwright Paul Zindel ["The Effect of the Gamma Rays on the Man-in-the-Moon Marigolds"] is credited with the screenplay for Mame, and it's a mess.
 Editing is partially to blame.
 There are many awkward transitions that render character motivation absurd.

-Talking about "Mame" in terms of character motivation gives the enterprise more credit than it deserves.
+Talking about Mame in terms of character motivation gives the enterprise more credit than it deserves.
 The film is coarse, embarrassing, and tedious in turn.
 That it has been billed as "wholesome family entertainment" is an insult to each of those words.

-Aside from Robert Preston's brief appearance as the wealthy southerner, and an amusing music hall routine that smacks of the fine burlesque comedy of the original I Love Lucy television show, "Mame" is a failure.
+Aside from Robert Preston's brief appearance as the wealthy southerner, and an amusing music hall routine that smacks of the fine burlesque comedy of the original I Love Lucy television show, Mame is a failure.